-Government health insurance programs offer help to people who can’t afford health insurance or who meet certain requirements to be eligible.
-Being eligible for something means you can get something or qualify for something.
+Government health insurance programs offer help to people who can’t afford health insurance or who meet certain requirements.
+It is offered by the federal or state government.
+It can also be called a public health program.

-Medicaid is a public health program run by the state you live in.
-The program provides insurance to elderly and disabled individuals, children, pregnant women, and families that are low-income.
-Some refugee families will get Medicaid when they first arrive in the United States.
+Medicaid is a public health program offered by your state.
+The program provides insurance for older adults, people with disabilities, children, pregnant women, and families with low incomes.
+Some refugee families will enroll in Medicaid when they first arrive in the United States.

-The Children’s Health Insurance Program (CHIP) provides low-cost health coverage to children in families that earn too much money to qualify for Medicaid.
+The Children’s Health Insurance Program (CHIP) provides free or low-cost health coverage for children.
+This is for families that earn too much money to qualify for Medicaid.
 In some states, CHIP covers pregnant women.
-CHIP is a good program because it pays for your children’s doctor appointments and medical care.
-It is important to take your child to the doctor for yearly check-ups and immunizations.

 Medicaid and CHIP for immigrants

-Immigrants who are “qualified non-citizens” are generally eligible for coverage through Medicaid and CHIP, if they meet their state’s income and residency rules.
-Undocumented immigrants are not eligible.
+Immigrants who are qualified non-citizens are generally eligible for Medicaid and CHIP if they meet their state’s income and residency rules.

 Qualified non-citizens include: